Glossary

 #

 Ideal Customer Profile.
 The narrow segment most likely to buy and succeed with your product.
 Not the same as 'target market' (broader, marketing concept).
-ICP is operationally specific: industry, company size, role of buyer, current technology stack, growth stage.
-Derived from closed-won deconstruction (what existing customers have in common), not from desk research or addressable-market estimates.
+An ICP is specific: industry, company size, role of buyer, current tech stack, growth stage.
+You derive it from closed-won deconstruction — what your existing customers have in common — not from desk research or addressable-market math.

 Closed-won deconstruction